mcheng88/twitter-analytics-app/README.md

 # twitter-analytics-app
-Building a Twitter Analytics App with Python
+Building a Twitter Analytics App with Python.

+Goals:
+- Working on improving Python skils
+- Getting more used to Git with the command line
+- Messing around with Linux